 In the northeast pacific, the red alga Smithora naaidum is one of the more common macroalgal epiphytes on eelgrass.
 Smithora abundance varies substantially among meadows, present on eelgrass primarily in marine environments.
 Smithora is one of the highest quality algae for grazers, extremely high in fatty acid content, suggesting an important role in the seagrass-based food chain.
 Smithora also changes the physical structure of the seagrass microenvironment, potentially enhancing protection for invertebrate algal grazers.
 Smithora abundance and distribution varies widely along the Pacific Northwest coast (Harlin 1975).
 After colonizing as a microscopic spore, it forms tough basal cushions and then grows into lobed blades (Hansen 1986, Harlin 1973b, Hawkes 1988).
 Smithora’s successful colonization depends on the survival of spores as well as the microenvironment of the Z. marina blade.
-Due to Smithora’s large variation over a small distance, Smithora on Zostera marina is an interesting system in which to investigate the drivers of changes in epiphyte abundance in Zostera marina meadows (Kitting, Fry, and Morgan 1984).
+Due to Smithora’s large variation in presence and abundance over small distances within Zostera meadows, epiphytic Smithora on Z. marina is an interesting system in which to investigate the drivers of changes in epiphyte abundance in Z. marina meadows (Kitting, Fry, and Morgan 1984).

-2.2 How do Zostera, Smithora and associated epifuanal and microbial species assemblages vary between meadow edge and interior?
+2.2 Quantifying the abundance and distribution of Z. marina, Smithora and associated epifuanal and microbial species assemblages at meadow edge and interior.

 We studied the interaction between Smithora and Z. marina on the central coast of British Columbia, Canada, in June-August 2015 in Choked Pass, Calvert Island (Figure 1).
-In a large continuous eelgrass meadow approximately 367,000 square meters in area (Hakai geospatial team), Smithora is prevalent on Zostera blades along the edges of the meadow, but not in the meadow interior.
+In a large continuous eelgrass meadow approximately 367,000 square meters in area (Hakai geospatial team), Smithora is prevalent on Z. marina blades along the edges of the meadow, but not in the meadow interior.
 The site is primarily ocean influenced, with salinities between 29 and 31 ppt and temperatures between 6 and 10°C in summertime.
 Within the meadow, depths can get up to 10m, but at our experimental site maximum depth only reached 5m and did not vary between transplant locations.

 Within the Choked Pass eelgrass meadow, we quantified spatial variation in Smithora abundance on eelgrass.
 We surveyed 8 40-m transects, four in the meadow interior (>200m from the closest edge) and four at the meadow edge (2m from bordering sand habitats) throughout the primary growing season, May to August (Olson 2017; Fig. 1).
 All transects were in permanently subtidal seagrass, and were separated by at least 100 m.
 Using SCUBA, we collected one shoot every 10m along each transect (n = 5 shoots per site visit) by covering shoots with a Ziplock bag and detaching at the rhizome.
 From each shoot, we measured Z. marina shoot dry weight and Smithora dry weight.

 In a second survey, we quantified epifaunal grazer abundance and diversity on Z. marina shoots at the meadow edge and interior at two adjacent cites: WF and IA (Figure 2).
 Z. marina shoots were collected from 0.25m X 0.25m quadrats (n = 6) from the interior (IA) and edge (WF) in mid June and July 2015.
 Following standard processing protocol (Duffy et a 2015), all invertebrates were removed from shoots and preserved with 95% ethanol.
-Invertebrates > 500 um in diameter were visually classified to the lowest possible taxonomic group (Appendix 1), usually family but sometimes to species, using a stereo microscope, and invertebrates known to associate with Z. marina and graze epiphytic algae were enumerated (Whippo et al in review, Duffy et al 2015).
+Invertebrates > 500 um in diameter were visually classified to the lowest possible taxonomic group (Appendix 1), usually family but sometimes to species, using a stereo microscope, and invertebrates known to associate with Z. marina and graze epiphytic algae were enumerated (Whippo et al in revision, Duffy et al 2015).

-2.3 Does location and abiotic environment explain variation in epiphyte and microbial communities living on Zostera?
-A reciprocal transplant experiment.
+2.3 A reciprocal transplant experiment to test effects of environmental and shoot-level factors affecting Smithora abundance